-All PORTJ pins except RJ0 are multiplexed with LCD segment drives controlled by the LCDSE4 register.
+All PORTJ pins, except RJ0, are multiplexed with LCD segment drives controlled by the LCDSE4 register.
 I/O port functions are only available on these pins when the segments are disabled.

 Each of the PORTJ pins has a weak internal pull-up.
-The pull-ups are provided to keep the inputs at a known state for the external memory interface while powering up.
 A single control bit can turn off all the pull-ups.
 This is performed by clearing bit RJPU (PADCFG1<5>).
 The weak pull-up is automatically turned off when the port pin is configured as an output.
 The pull-ups are disabled on any device Reset.